 Both have apps that work with iPhone and Androids.Amazon also has an app for its Fire devices (as you'd expect).

 WINNER: Amazon Echo Dot by a mile

-Personally, I’d buy the Amazon Echo Dot.
-I haven’t even connected it to larger speakers – I just use it’s inbuilt one – and it works just fine.
+Personally, I'd buy the Amazon Echo Dot unless you really need the speaker.
+I haven't even connected mine to larger speakers - I just use it's inbuilt one - and it works just fine.